dgraph-io/dgraph/wiki/content/deploy/index.md

 helm delete dgraph-cluster
 ```

 Deletion of the StatefulSet doesn't cascade to deleting associated PVCs.
-To delete them, use the command below:
+You can delete them using the command below:

 ```
 kubectl delete pvc -l release=dgraph-cluster,chart=dgraph